rebroad/xfce4-xr-desktop/adapt_breezy_desktop_for_xfce4_with_3d_rendering.plan.md

 ### Phase 3: Implement Virtual Display Creation

-**Goal:** Create virtual displays on XFCE4 using xrandr
+**Goal:** Create virtual displays on XFCE4 using xrandr, with RANDR/X11 as the source of truth

 **Tasks:**

-1. Implement virtual display creation:
+1. Implement virtual display creation (initial target: single 3840x2160@60 virtual display):

+- Use `cvt 3840 2160 60` to generate a 4K modeline
-   - Use `xrandr --newmode` and `xrandr --addmode` to create virtual outputs
+- Use `xrandr --newmode` and `xrandr --addmode` to attach the mode to a configured dummy output (for example `VIRTUAL1`)
-   - Use `cvt` to generate modelines
+- Use `xrandr --output VIRTUAL1 --mode 3840x2160_60.00` (or equivalent) to activate it
-   - Register virtual displays with X server

 2. Implement display management:

    - List virtual displays
    - Remove virtual displays
    - Handle display lifecycle
+- When deciding whether a virtual display is present/active, **query RANDR/X11** (e.g. via `xrandr` or Xlib), never rely solely on any cached JSON state

 3. Integrate with renderer: